gquinche/Optimization/README.md

 Sometimes after theres an error you only need to ***reload*** the page, also when binder gets you to the jupyter hub just start demo.py

-Feel free to add issues to the github repo
+Feel free to add issues to the github repo.